 Does text to HTML ratio matter for SEO?

-Not really.
-Redundant code could make your page slower, and that in turn might negatively affect your rankings.
+No. Redundant code could make your page slower, and that in turn might negatively affect your rankings.
 However, the effect of the amount of HTML on pagespeed is small.
+Google's John Mueller has stated on Reddit that it makes absolutely no sense at all for SEO.
+It was never a thing.

 For most SEO projects, there are more important things to worry about than text to HTML ratio.